-4.2.3 Heat waves: RCN metric differences between normal and extreme heat years in GE, GES and GEN
+4.2.3 Heatwaves - RCN metric differences between normal and extreme heat years in the GE, GES and GEN regions

-In order to investigate the impact of orography and geographical situation on extreme heat events, the edge density \bar{e} and the ratio $q = \bar{e}{extr}/\bar{e}{norm}$ (extreme/normal years) are compared for GE and the GES and GEN subregions.
+In order to investigate the impact of orography and the geographical situation on extreme heat events, the edge density \overline{e} and the ratio $q = \overline{e}{\text{extr}}/\overline{e}{\text{norm}}$ (extreme versus normal years) are compared for the GE region and the GES and GEN subregions.
 Table 10 shows this comparison.
 The q values show that the edge densities increase considerably in extreme years compared to normal years, which indicates a clear separation between normal and extreme years.
-In contrast to droughts, there is no marked metrics difference between GEN and GES.
-It is interesting to observe that the edge densities are larger for the subregions than for GE, which could be an indication of GEN and GES belonging to different communities (e.g. Newman (2019)); this is however speculative and would require a detailed study.
-As already discussed in section 3, heat wave edge densities are considerably higher than drought edge densities, especially in the GEN and GES subregions.
+In contrast to droughts, there is no marked metrics difference between the GEN and

+Table 9.
+As in Table 3 but for heatwaves in the GE region duringJJA.